Baba Hari Dass: Early life, education, and spiritual path

 Hari Datt Karnatak was born on 26 March 1923 in the town of Almora in Uttarakhand, India.
-He was the fifth of seven children of his parents of five brothers and two sisters, followed by a younger brother and a sister.
+He was the fifth of seven children.
 His family was of a Kumaoni Brahmin Karnatak lineage.
 Hari Datt was born in the lunar month of Chaitra, in Shukla Paksha (Rama Navami).

-Hari Datt grew up in the lower Himalayan region of Kumaon, which includes Dunagiri (also called Dronagiri), the birthplace of modern-day Kriya Yoga and the temple of Shakti.
-Known since the Mahabharata War, the Kurmachalam region encompasses Almora district and Udham Singh Nagar district.
-Early in life he listened to stories told by older people about siddha yogis Sombari Baba Maharaj, Gudari Baba, Suri Baba, Khaki Baba, Aughar Baba, and several other saints of that region.
+Hari Datt grew up in the lower Himalayan region of Kumaon that encompasses the Almora district and the Udham Singh Nagar district.
+Early in life, he listened to stories told by older people about siddha yogis Sombari Baba Maharaj, Gudari Baba, Suri Baba, Khaki Baba, Aughar Baba, and several other saints of that region.
 His parents were devotees of a saint of Kumaon, Hariakhan Baba Maharaj, who was known to visit Almora.